 Limited Title Appointment (Executive Administrative Staff) – A special appointment to a designated administrative position.
 This type of appointment serves at the pleasure of the authorized official who made the appointment and holds no governance standing.

-Operational Area: Indefinite – The division in which an indefinite academic staff member works.
+Operational Area: Indefinite – The college or division in which an indefinite academic staff member works.

 Operational Area: Probationary/Fixed-Term – The department, program, unit and/or division where an academic staff member works as indicated in the employment contract.